damian-lis/portfolio-website/README.md

 <br/>

-### 2. Description of creating an instance of the Back object
+<h3 id="back-instance">2.
+Description of creating an instance of the Back object</h3>

 In order to implement the logic we see above, an instance of the BackBtn object is created in the file, which constitutes the main script for the privacy policy page (the same operation as for the previous objects discussed).